 How to Safely Thaw Frozen Meat

-For safety reasons, meat should never be thawed on the counter at room temperature or in a bowl of warm or hot water (anything over 105° F ).
-The following methods will show you how to thaw meat and keep it out of the temperature zone that allows bacteria to grow, 40° to 140°F, which is the “danger zone” for the growth of microorganisms.
+For safety reasons, meat should never be thawed on the counter at room temperature or in a bowl of warm or hot water (anything over 105 degrees F).
+The following methods will show you how to thaw meat and keep it out of the temperature zone that allows bacteria to grow, 40 degrees to 140 degrees F, which is the “danger zone” for the growth of microorganisms.

 Thawing Frozen Meat in the Refrigerator

 This method is the most trustworthy and dependable method, also the one that you don’t have to monitor while it’s happening.
 The only downside is that it takes time, so you need to plan ahead, especially if you are thawing a big roast, or if you’ve frozen multiple steaks in a single package.